Dividend Reinvestment Plans (DRIPs) are an appealing way to put your financial future on auto-pilot.

 Tip 6: Remember the Most Important Rule of DRIP Investing

-This is understandable because over the last few decades psychologists have found that humans brains are naturally hardwired to feel the pain of losing $1 twice as much as the pleasure of gaining a $1 (an evolutionary benefit that is now working against us).
+This is understandable because over the last few decades psychologists have found that humans brains are naturally hardwired to feel the pain of losing $1 twice as much as the pleasure of gaining a $1 (an evolutionary benefit that is now working against us in investing).

-Since DRIP investing is merely an automation tool that you generally set up through your broker, it can’t save you from yourself if you intentionally sabotage yourself through market timing and overtrading.
+Since DRIP investing is merely an automation tool that you generally set up through your broker, it can’t save you from yourself if you intentionally sabotage your results through market timing and overtrading.

 DRIPs Can Be a Dividend Investor’s Best Friend…If Done Right